sourabhmadur/sourabhmadur.github.io/_posts/2023-04-16-base-rate-fallacy.md

 $$P(Cancer | positive\_test) = (1)(0.01)/(1\*0.01+0.05\*0.99) = 0.168$$

 So, you actually have a 16% chance of having cancer.
 Not bad odds, huh?
-It's like playing Russian roulette with four bullets in the gun instead of one.